reesaldles/reesaldles/README.md

-# Hi there, I'm [reesaldle]! 👋
+# Hi there, I'm reesaldle 👋

 ## About Me
 - 🔭 I’m currently working on [your current project]
-- 🌱 I’m currently learning [what you’re learning]
-- 👯 I’m looking to collaborate on [projects you’re interested in collaborating on]
-- 🤔 I’m looking for help with [areas where you need help]
-- 💬 Ask me about [topics you’re knowledgeable about]
-- 📫 How to reach me: [your contact information]
 - ⚡ Fun fact: [a fun fact about you]

 ## Skills